Maruf8055/PythonPingPongGame/README.md

 CSV: For data logging and score tracking.

 How to Run the App
+1.Clone the Repository
-1. Install Dependencies: Make sure you have Python and the necessary libraries installed.
-You can install Pygame and pygame_menu using
+2. Install Dependencies: Make sure you have Python and the necessary libraries installed.

-2. Run the Game: Execute the main Python script
+3. Run the Game

-3. Gameplay: Input player names, then control your paddles as described above.
+4. Gameplay: Input player names, then control your paddles as described above.
 The game runs until a player reaches 10 points.

 Gameplay Instructions
 1. Player 1 Controls: